Defensible AI governance for your firm.

 Built for the rules you answer to

-Every captured AI session is scored against the obligations that apply where your lawyers practice — ABA 512, FLSC, state bar opinions, EU AI Act, and your own firm policy.
+Every captured AI session is scored against the obligations that apply where your lawyers practice, ABA 512, FLSC, SRA, the EU AI Act, and your own firm policy.

 Compliance, scored continuously